 Where it works:

 Share & Care offers a service across England, Scotland and Wales.
 In locations outside major cities or large towns, it may take longer to find the right Sharer and in some rural locations it may not be possible to find a suitable Sharer at all.
-We DO NOT charge anything until we have found a potential Sharer that the Family likes and has invited to share their home.

 Choosing your Sharer